 A change in one’s mood cycle largely contributed to a substance or alcohol.

 **Some mood disorders may actually include periods of psychosis or psychotic episodes where there can be a split from reality.
-If psychosis is is a part of your diagnosis, I require my clients to work with a treatment team, including a psychiatrist who manages medications.
+If psychosis is a part of your diagnosis, I require my clients to work with a treatment team, including a psychiatrist who manages medications.
 Doing so can greatly increase stabilization**

 Types of anxiety disorders include: